Teaching from the Thinking Heart

 The Practice of Holistic Education

 A volume in the series: Current Perspectives in Holistic Education.
 Editor(s): John P. Miller, University of Toronto.
-Kelli Nigh, The Living Institute.
+Kelli Nigh, University of Toronto.

 Forward by Nel Noddings

 This book includes papers written by teachers and how they engage holistic education in their classrooms.
 The papers come from a course taught by Jack Miller at the Ontario Institute for Studies in Education at the University of Toronto entitled The Holistic Curriculum.
 This is a rich and diverse collection of papers showing how holistic education can be brought into public education despite the pressures of testing and other accountability measures.
 Although most of the teachers teach in public schools there are also examples from teachers working in private and post secondary settings.
 This book can inspire other teachers who are looking for ways to teach the whole person in a more connected manner.